 Breaking free from a conversation that was empty words anyway, Jennifer Nile folded her arms and wandered along the side of the hollow home.
 Let the men talk, she’d look upon the trees bordering the backyard.
 She might even brave what waited beyond.

-Autumn’s first storm tapped on the browning leaves with drizzle.
-Did each drop shiver in fear before plummeting?
+Autumn’s first storm tapped on the browning leaves with drizzled tears.
+Did each drop shiver and wither before plummeting?

 She shivered and twisted around.

-No sign of Paul.
-Talking to the realtor while the man put up his sign, no doubt.
+There was no sign of Paul.
+He was talking to the realtor while the man put up his sign, no doubt.
+He’d find her.